Blake-De/smiles-vae/README.md

 - **Source**: The dataset used here is SMILES from PubChem (62,129,800 valid SMILES strings)

 ### Preprocessing
 - Libraries: `gzip`, `numpy`, `pickle`
 - Map SMILES characters to integer indices using a reduced 28-character vocabulary.
 - Special tokens:
   - `^` = Start of sequence (not used in generation)
   - `$` = End of sequence
 - All sequences are padded to a fixed `max_length` (e.g., 150) with zeros.
 - Only molecules with SMILES shorter than a given threshold (`max_length`) are kept.
+      - Threshold used is training was 150.
 - A NumPy array is created to hold the filtered, tokenized SMILES strings
-   - The final dataset is saved as `train_data.npy` using `np.save()`.
+- - The final dataset is saved as `train_data.npy` using `np.save()`.

 > Note: Filtering thresholds like `max_length` may be adjusted during experimentation (e.g., 20, 50, 150).
-Found is the preproccessing.ipynb
+See `preprocessing.ipynb` for data filtering and SMILES tokenization.

   ## Development Environment Requirements